 Congratulations!
-You’re on your way to becoming part of the Charles Sturt University (CSU) family.
-A CSU degree is your one-way ticket to realising your potential and turning your career aspirations into reality.
+You’re on your way to becoming part of the Charles Sturt University family.
+A degree is your one-way ticket to realising your potential and turning your career aspirations into reality.

 Have you accepted your offer and enrolled yet?
 If not, it’s time to get organised.
 You don’t want to lose your spot and put your future dreams on hold because of a missed deadline.

 New to this whole uni thing?
 No worries.
-We’ve put together a step-by-step guide to accepting your offer and enrolling at CSU.
+We’ve put together a step-by-step guide to accepting your offer and enrolling at Charles Sturt University.

 Activate your login

 First things first – keep an eye on your email inbox.
 This is where your offer letter will arrive.
-Your offer letter is your official documentation to study with CSU.
+Your offer letter is your official documentation to study with us.

-Your offer letter will contain your CSU login and password.
-Depending on whether you applied directly or via UAC/VTAC, your username will either be a CSU ID number or your UAC/VTAC student number.
+Your offer letter will contain your login and password.
+Depending on whether you applied directly or via UAC/VTAC, your username will either be a Charles Sturt University ID number or your UAC/VTAC student number.

 Once you have your offer, jump online and activate your login.

 Once you’ve activated your offer, you’ll be prompted to create a new password.

-*Keep a record of your CSU login and new password.
+*Keep a record of your login and new password.
 You’ll need to it accept your offer!

 Accept your offer by the deadline

 Important: Be aware of your offer deadline.
-If you miss the deadline, your offer will lapse and you may not be able to study with CSU in the session you were hoping to.
+If you miss the deadline, your offer will lapse and you may not be able to study with us in the session you were hoping to.

-To accept your offer to study with CSU, log in using the CSU login and password you created in the previous step.
+To accept your offer to study with us, log in using the Charles Sturt University login and password you created in the previous step.

 Once you’ve logged in: